asyncapi/website/pages/docs/guides/message-validation.md

     Schema_registry --> Fail : invalid message
 ```

-Broker validation can also be implemented using other methods.
-AsyncAPI is not involved in validation here but the schemas that are stored in Schema registry can be referenced from AsyncAPI documents.
+AsyncAPI is not directly involved in validation based on Schema Registry.
+The good thing is that you do not have to duplicate in your AsyncAPI document the schemas that are stored in Schema Registry.
+You can reference schemas from Schema Registry in your AsyncAPI documents.
 Here's an example of AsyncAPI document where you can see `schemaFormat` and `payload` referenced from Schema Registry.
 ```yml
 asyncapi: 2.0.0